An Explorer’s Legacy: The Journey of the John Rae Collection

 The bust can be seen today in the corridors of the University’s Anatomical Museum.
 As for the rest of this collection, there is still work to be done if we are to make this findable, accessible and relevant to today’s University community.
 There is no natural home for a collection of this scope in our libraries or archive, or the established art and museum collections, and there are materials like walrus ivory, grizzly bear claws, and hides, which we are not accustomed to managing.
 For the time being, they are in safe hands with National Museums Scotland, where they can be seen and enjoyed, free of charge, by visiting members of the public.

 As of October 2024, more than 50 items from the John Rae collection are on display at the National Museum of Scotland.
-The rest of the collection is held at the National Museums Collections Centre; click here for more information on their website.
+The rest of the collection can be accessed by appointment at the National Museums Collections Centre.

 Leave a Reply